xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 1. An IAM policy needs to be constructed to access the S3 bucket.
    This policy can be constructed to suit specific access and compliance requirements.
-Otherwise the `AmazonS3FullAccess` IAM policy can be used, but this will allow access to **all** S3 buckets.
+Otherwise, the `AmazonS3FullAccess` IAM policy can be used, but this will allow access to **all** S3 buckets.
 1. An OIDC provider will need to be established for the cluster.
 You will need to have the EKS cluster established for the OIDC provider to be